Close

 But Sorcha’s joy is shattered when her father is bewitched by his new wife, an evil enchantress who binds her brothers with a terrible spell, a spell which only Sorcha can lift–by staying silent.
 If she speaks before she completes the quest set to her by the Fair Folk and their queen, the Lady of the Forest, she will lose her brothers forever.

-Placeholder of -95The Changeling by Victor LaValle
+Image Place holder of - 98The Changeling by Victor LaValle

 When Apollo Kagwa’s father disappeared, he left his son a box of books and strange recurring dreams.
 Now Apollo is a father himself—and as he and his wife, Emma, settle into their new lives as parents, exhaustion and anxiety start to take their toll.
 Apollo’s old dreams return and Emma begins acting odd.
 At first Emma seems to be exhibiting signs of postpartum depression.
 But before Apollo can do anything to help, Emma commits a horrific act and vanishes.
 Thus begins Apollo’s quest to find a wife and child who are nothing like he’d imagined.
 His odyssey takes him to a forgotten island, a graveyard full of secrets, a forest where immigrant legends still live, and finally back to a place he thought he had lost forever.